NeuroDong/CustomKing/tools/README.md

 | Category 1 | Category 2 | Category 3| Category 4 | Category 5  | Category 6 | Category 7 | Category 8 | Category 9 | Category 10 |
 | :----: |  :----: | :----: | :----: | :----: |:----: |:----: |:----: |:----: |:----: |
 | 13.57% | 22.95% | 33.45% | 47.19% | 55.67% | 61.17% | 65.99% | 69.19% | 72.79% | 76.06% |
+As can be seen from the above table, the more backward the category, the higher the accuracy.